10 Best No-Code Website Builders in 2026 (Tested & Ranked)

 Will I be able to move my website away from the platform later?

 Portability is a critical factor.
 Some platforms do not allow you to export your website’s code, creating vendor lock in.
-However, builders designed for professional use often provide options to export the code or self host the application, ensuring you have full ownership and control over your digital assets.
+However, builders designed for professional use often provide options to export the code or self host the application, ensuring you have full ownership and control.